George Davenport: Family

 Davenport married Margaret Bowling Lewis, a widow 14 years his elder, in 1814, and they remained married until his death.
 However, all of Davenport's children were born out of wedlock which has long been somewhat of an open secret.
 The mothers of his children are sometimes simply not listed when they are discussed.
 However, the mothers of his three known children are documented and are the source of controversy.
 Susan Lewis, Davenport's 16 year old step-daughter, was the mother of his first son, George L'Oste, in 1817.
 Susan was also the mother of his second son, Bailey, who was born in 1824 and served as mayor of Rock Island during the Civil War.
 While she was not a blood relation, this relationship would have been seen as incestuous in the period.
 His only known daughter, Elizabeth, was born through a relationship with Catherine Pouitt, a laundress at Fort Armstrong on Rock Island, in 1835.
-There have also long been rumors of Davenport children born to Sauk and Mesquakie (Sac and Fox) women and possibly other, European-American, women though none are known to be confirmed.
+There have also long been rumors of Davenport children born to Sauk and Meskwaki women and possibly other, European-American, women though none are known to be confirmed.

-U.S. Military service
+Military service

 George Davenport, while recovering in the New York hospital on his doctor's advice, decided to settle in the United States of America, moving to Rahway, New Jersey for a time, before enlisting in the United States Army at Carlisle, Pennsylvania, in 1806.
 Accepting an appointment as sergeant, he was assigned to the 1st Infantry Regiment and assisted in recruiting for the army in Harrisburg, Pennsylvania as well as training recruits at the Carlisle Barracks.

 Davenport remained in the army for ten years, participating in the War of 1812 under General James Wilkinson.
-At the end of the Peoria War, in late December 1813, he escorted the Pottawatomie peace delegation to St. Louis where the peace treaty was signed.
+At the end of the Peoria War, in late December 1813, he escorted the Potawatomi peace delegation to St. Louis where the peace treaty was signed.
 Chieftains in the delegation included Black Partridge, Senachwine, Comas, Shick Shack, Crow, and Gomo.

-Arrival at Fort Armstrong, Rock Island as U.S. Army supplier
+Ft.
+Armstrong, Rock Island – U.S. Army supplier

 In the spring of 1816, after being discharged from the army, George Davenport accompanied Colonel Lawrence, as an army supplier, for an expedition to Rock Island, where Fort Armstrong was established.
 After he was discharged, Davenport became a successful merchant and traded with the local tribes in the Illinois and Iowa territories for several years.
 Soon after his arrival, he built a double log cabin.
 This was the first permanent residence built in the Rock Island-area, from which grew into a small frontier town.
 The first recorded religious service was held at his home in 1819.

 Around this time, Davenport entered a partnership with fellow pioneer and fur trader, Russell Farnham.
 Building a house on the mainland opposite of Rock Island, the two founded Farnhamsburg, a small village from which present-day Rock Island, Illinois, developed.
 1825, Davenport was appointed as the first postmaster of Rock Island when the post office was established.